stayawayinesctec/authcode-ui/README.md

 - Run `npm run build`.
 - Deploy the created `dist/` folder to your static hosting like Surge, GitHub Pages or nginx.

+A complete DP3T setup with this UI is available at https://github.com/stayawayinesctec/dp3t-docker

+## Copyright and license

+Copyright (c) 2020 INESC TEC.
+Developed by Francisco Neves.
+See LICENSE file for distribution license.